somaniarushi/me/content/blog/react1.md

 date: 2020-12-08T17:02:40-08:00
 location: "Lucknow, India"
 slug: "react1"
-keywords: ["react", "web development", "tutorial"]
+keywords: ["web-development"]
-tags: ["web-development", "teaching"]
+tags: ["teaching"]
 draft: false
 ---

 This series of notes was used to teach students at Berkeley in the fall of 2020.

 Unlike many other tutorials across the internet, this tutorial uses a bottom-up approach to React, going through the basics of different react functionalities before implementing them.
 It pulls back the layer of abstraction around React tools to deeply understand how they work.